Lartu/shibahug/README.md

 **Parameters:**
  * `$table`: the table where the values will be updated.
  * `$fields_values`: the fields and values to be updated.
  * `$conditions`: the conditions the values to be updated must comply with.
+Accepts strings and arrays of strings.
+Defaults to an empty string (no conditions).

 **Returns:** Nothing